 California State University, Los Angeles operates in the largest metropolitan area of the largest state in the nation.
 Los Angeles is a major world port, transportation hub and international destination.
 The campus community reflects both the diversity and mobility of the region in which the University operates.
-During the largest of the quarters, CSULA serves a community of staff, full and part-time faculty and students which exceeds 22,000 individuals (a community roughly the size of a small California city).
+During the largest of the quarters, Cal State LA serves a community of staff, full and part-time faculty and students which exceeds 22,000 individuals (a community roughly the size of a small California city).
 Its students generally represent lower median family incomes than the state-wide average, tend to be older than traditional college students (25 for undergraduates and 34 for graduate and post-baccalaureate students).
-A majority of the University's students are first-generation college students - and a majority of those students are also first generation.
+A majority of the University's students are first-generation college students - and a majority of those students are also first generation Americans.
+Many students have family and employment obligations beyond their education.
 (A 2004 financial aid survey indicated that, of students receiving aid nearly 80% worked seventy hours a week or more.)

-As a comprehensive urban university, CSULA operates largely as a commuter campus with staff, faculty and students traveling to and from the campus for work and instruction.
+As a comprehensive urban university, Cal State LA operates largely as a commuter campus with staff, faculty and students traveling to and from the campus for work and instruction.
 The University houses roughly 1,000 individuals on campus.
 In addition, the University also embraces a community service component to its mission that brings many visitors and service seekers to campus.
 The University is also home to both a childcare facility, clinics and the Los Angeles High School for the Arts.